 No organism or system operates in isolation.

 “Forests aren’t simply collections of trees,” argues Suzanne Simard, forest ecologist at the University of British Columbia.
-We should not confuse ‘trees’ for ‘habitat’.
+We should not confuse ‘trees’ with ‘habitat’.
 Trees are NOT a forest.
 Trees only provide major ecosystem services through community and ‘habitat’ as a forest.
 Intact functioning forests include so much more than trees, such as mosses, fungi, soil and litter, decaying organic matter, undergrowth, insects and other life that together contribute and maintain a functional ecosystem.
 The complex processes and interactions of this community reach way beyond the forest.
 These include water and nutrient cycles, and climate.

 Engineers and planners like to see the natural world through a lens of fixed components and checklists: replace one tree with five trees and everything’s fine.
 Simple.
 Not so simple.
 Nature is complex and always in flux; you can’t solve problems with simple math (ask DFO about how well their compensation programs are doing; their simple equations to address complex natural scenarios have had an abysmal track record).